Altinn/altinn-studio-docs/content/altinn-studio/guides/integration/maskinporten/_index.en.md

 ---
-title: Integrate Altinn app with Maskinporten
+title: Integrate an Altinn app with Maskinporten
-linktitle: Maskinporten-App integration
+linktitle: Maskinporten
 description: How to setup an integration between an Altinn App and Maskinporten.
 weight: 100
 toc: true
 aliases:
 - /app/maskinporten-app-integration/
+- /altinn-studio/guides/integration/maskinporten-app-integration
 ---

 This guide details how to set up an Altinn application with a HTTP client that utilizes Maskinporten authentication for